-Where that isn’t possible, you need to use mobile Internet.
-The latest 4G smart phone technology allows a connection that’s just a bit better than 6 Mbps.
-It’s limited only by availability of a mobile phone signal.
+Where that isn’t possible, you need to use the mobile Internet.
+The latest 4G smartphone technology allows a connection that’s just a bit better than 6 Mbps.
+It’s limited only by the availability of a mobile phone signal.
 That still leaves some holes, of course, but covers most locations except those out in the wilderness.

 Broadcasting Over Low Bandwidth